Hyperfocal Distance, Depth of Field, Circle of Confusion, Diffraction, and Print Size

 Diffraction = native CoC of the sensor x 1000 ÷ (2nd airy disc x color wavelength [550nm] x 1,000,000)

 In the case of my D850, we already determined the native CoC is 0.009mm in the previous section.
 The constant for the 2nd airy disc is 2.43932 (diameter, so double the radius).
-550 nanometers is the middle of the color spectrum of light that the human eye sees, so we’ll use 0.00000055 for the color wavelength (infrared would have a different number for instance).
+550 nanometers is the middle of the color spectrum of light that the human eye can see, so we’ll use 0.00000055 for the color wavelength (infrared or ultraviolet would have a different number).
 So if we simplify the above formula it looks like this for my D850:

 0.009mm x 1000 ÷ (2.43932 x 0.00000055 x 1000000) = f/6.5.